AlcenirGomes/AlcenirGomes/README.md

 ## A little more about me!

+*I'm happy that you're here!
+I'm passionate about technology and programming.
+Currently, I'm focusing more each day to become a Back-End Developer.
+I'm continuously improving my techinical skills.
+To deliver more quality results and positively impact the people around me.
+I'm passionate about erevything involving technology and programming!*

+## What have I been doing

 - 🤓 *My mane is Alcenir, I have been studying and looking for opportunities to enter the IT field.*
 - 👨🏻‍💻 *I am studying Systems Analysis and Development at <a href="https://www.impacta.edu.br/" target="_blank"> Impacta College* </a>
 - 📚 *I am currently studying the 3rd semester.*